Business strategy

 Assess your business practices

-The Taking Stock workbook guides agricultural producers or small scale processors through a self-assessment of their current business management practices.
+The Taking Stock self assessment tool guides agricultural producers or small scale processors through a self-assessment of their current business management practices.
 This process will identify your strengths and weaknesses as well as prioritize actions to address personal and business goals.

 The resulting Action Plan is required to access program funding for consulting services.
 Having a better sense of your overall situation, goals and priority actions will enable you to work with advisors to better target and meet the specific needs of your business operation.